Benjamin-Hogan/Pepe-Mood/README.md

 # Pepe-Mood

 This project demonstrates a minimal LVGL application on the ESP32-2432S028 board using PlatformIO.
-It initialises the SD card and stubs out playback of an MP4 file stored at `/videos/demo.mp4` on the card.
+It registers an LVGL display driver backed by [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) for the board's ILI9341 panel, initialises the SD card, and stubs out playback of an MP4 file stored at `/videos/pepe-lore.mp4` on the card.

 ## Building